 - Production area

 Are you confused between Cognac vs whiskey?
-Are you wondering how they are different?
+Are you wondering how they are different and/or similar?
 If yes, then read further to find out everything you need to know to appreciate their differences.

 - Cognac is a special brandy from the town of Cognac in France (not far from Bordeaux, and an easy add on to our Bordeaux Wine Tours).
 It comes from a unique blend of grapes: Ugni Blanc, Colombard Varietals, and Folle Blanche.
 Much like Champagne, Cognac is made only in authorized regions of France.